Studio Policy for the 2019- 2020 Piano Teaching Year

 Every week I will assign homework which is very important for the student to accomplish.
 I recommend to the students to make a schedule of practice.
 This will help me know how much time the student practices at home.

-Please, encourage your student to do all his/her homework which include computer theory assignments, pieces from their method books and special repertoire for solos or ensembles.
+Please, encourage your student to do all his/her homework which include, pieces from their method books, technique and special repertoire for solos or ensembles.

 I highly recommend that the student practices immediately after the lesson if possible.
 Up to 50% of the knowledge acquired during a lesson is lost if practice is postponed until a latter day.